redis-developer/redis-streams-hotel-jobs/README.md

 In this workshop, we look at using a Redis Stream to manage requests from coming in from guests staying in rooms at a hotel.

+Want to learn more about Redis Streams?
+Take the [RU202: Redis Streams course](https://university.redis.com/courses/ru202/) at Redis University.
+It's online, and free!

 ## Option 1: Run on GitPod in the Cloud

 To use this option, you'll need the following software installed: